MV4Tech/developer-excercise/README.md

-* Documentation
- - Briefly introduce the project and its purpose.
+# Groceries Shop Till

+## Overview
-This project entails the development of a Groceries Shop till system capable of handling various types of fruits and vegetables with special pricing deals.
-The system, implemented in a language of choice, allows for defining supported items and configuring special deals like "2 for 3" and "buy 1 get 1 half price".
+This project implements a basic Groceries Shop Till application that allows scanning fruits and vegetables of different types and producing a numeric bill at the end.
+It includes logic for special deals such as "2 for 3" and "buy 1 get 1 half price".

+## Features
+- Scan fruits and vegetables to calculate the total bill
+- Support for special deals such as "2 for 3" and "buy 1 get 1 half price"
+- Administrators can define supported items and special deals
+- Programmable logic for adding new items and deals

+## Usage
-Users can scan a list of items and receive a numeric bill reflecting any applicable discounts.
+1. Define the list of supported items and special deals
-The solution aims for clarity, test coverage, reusability, modularity, and documentation, offering flexibility for future extensions and demonstrating key software development concepts.
+2. Scan the list of items to calculate the total bill
+3. View the end price with any special deal discounts subtracted

+## Installation